rominirani/gcp-tutorial/README.md

-# Demo of how to setup Open in Cloud Shell and Tutorial
+# Demo of how to setup "Open in Cloud Shell" and "Console Tutorial"

 ## About Sample application
 This Flask application fetches and displays the latest Google Cloud release notes from the official RSS feed.